CONTACT: Lisa H. Shoemaker (601) 576-2641 or (601) 613-8518

 Laney Grantham (601) 576-2641 or (601) 668-3483

-(Jackson, Miss.) - State Auditor Stacey Pickering announced today Roger Liddell, former principal of Simmons High School in the Hollandale School System in Washington County, has been served a demand in the amount of $111,581.38 following an investigation by the State Auditor’s Office.
+(Jackson, Miss.) - State Auditor Stacey Pickering announced that Roger Liddell, former principal of Simmons High School in the Hollandale School System in Washington County, has been indicted on the charge of embezzlement.
+Deputies with the Washington County Sheriff’s Department served Liddell last week and he was released on his own recognizance.
+On August 24, 2011, the State Auditor issued a demand against Liddell in the amount of $111,581.38.
 A complaint received in 2009 started the investigation into missing computers, televisions and video equipment.
 The amount of inventory missing from the Hollandale School District is valued at $73,032.88.

 Elected as Mississippi’s State Auditor in 2007, Stacey Pickering has recovered more than $4.8 million in embezzled, misspent or misappropriated funds.
 He is a seventh generation Mississippian from Jones County.
 Auditor Pickering currently serves on the Domestic Working Group for the Office of the Comptroller General of the United States.
 He also serves on the Financial Management and Intergovernmental Affairs and Performance Audit Committees for the National Association of State Auditors, Comptrollers and Treasurers and is a member of the National State Auditors Association.
 Prior to serving as State Auditor, Pickering served as a State Senator from 2004-2007 representing Jones County and is credited for co-authorizing legislation allowing Mississippi to end lawsuit abuse.
 Throughout his political career, Pickering has made tremendous strides in creating more accountability and transparency in government and continues to promote fiscal responsibility and the need for more efficiency and productivity in government.
 For more information on Stacey Pickering, visit www.osa.state.ms.us/auditors-bio.htm.